-A malfunctioning laundry drain or a washing machine overflow is a common problem in your laundry room encountered by homeowners.
+A malfunctioning laundry drain or a washing machine overflow is something many homeowners have likely faced.

 Avoiding an annoying puddle of water around the machine is essential and relatively easy.
-With the proper knowledge, you could eliminate any unwanted blockage in the washing machine drain pipe that can otherwise lead to overflowing, backflow, or clogging in the main sewer line.
+With proper knowledge, you can eliminate any unwanted blockage in the washing machine drain pipe that can otherwise lead to overflowing, backflow, or clogging in the main sewer line.

-This guide will take you through all you need to do to stop the laundry drains from overflowing effectively.
-We will discuss preventative measures and what can be done if your washing machine drain pipe and the situation have already gotten worse.
+This guide will explain everything you need to do to prevent laundry drains from overflowing.
+We will also discuss preventative measures and what to do if your washing machine drain pipe and the situation have already gotten worse.

 Reasons Behind An Overflowing Laundry Drain